 COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020.
 The outbreak has caused companies and various international jurisdictions to impose restrictions such as quarantines, business closures and travel restrictions.
 While the impact of these restrictions cannot be reasonably estimated at this time, the Company has sought to assess the potential impact of the pandemic on its operating results.
-The Company has attempted to assess the impact of the pandemic of the following principle areas:
+The Company has attempted to assess the impact of the pandemic by identifying risks in the following principle areas:

 Mandatory Closure.
-In response to the pandemic, many states and localities have implemented mandatory shutdowns of business to prevent the spread of COVID-19.
-As of March 25th, 2020, the Company's dispensaries received the "life-sustaining" business designation in Pennsylvania and the "essential services" designation in Illinois, permitting our dispensaries to stay open despite the mandatory closure of non-essential businesses.
-As a result, the Company's dispensaries in Pennsylvania and Illinois remained open throughout 2020.
-While the Company is working closely with state and local regulators to seek temporary measures that allow us to remain operational, there is no guarantee further measures may nevertheless require us to shut operations in some or all states.
+In response to the pandemic, many states and localities implemented mandatory shutdowns of business to prevent the spread of COVID-19.
+The Company's operations were permitted to stay open despite the mandatory closures of non-essential businesses.
+As COVID-19 continues, the Company is closely monitoring state and local regulations to permitting us to remain operational.
+However, there is no guarantee further measures may require us to shut operations in some or all states.
 The Company's ability to generate revenue would be materially impacted by any shut down of its operations.